opea-project/GenAIExamples/ChatQnA/README.md

 # Enable TGI Gaudi FP8 for higher throughput (Optional)

 The TGI Gaudi utilizes BFLOAT16 optimization as the default setting.
 If you aim to achieve higher throughput, you can enable FP8 quantization on the TGI Gaudi.
-According to our test results, FP8 quantization yields approximately a 1.8x performance gain compared to BFLOAT16.
+Note that currently only Llama2 series and Mistral series models support FP8 quantization.
 Please follow the below steps to enable FP8 quantization.

 ## Prepare Metadata for FP8 Quantization